zuozhenggh/learning-library/oic-integration-library/core-competencies/b2b/getting-started/getting-started-b2b/gettingStartedB2B.md

 The simplest AS2 communication uses no encryption, no signing, and no compression.
 If you are learning about AS2, you can start simple and add the security layers later.

 In AS2 there is a concept of an electronic read receipt, officially termed as MDN (Message Disposition Notification).
 It is a transport level acknowledgment used as a confirmation that the other party has received your message intact.
-B2B for Oracle Integration generates and consumes MDN messages (when enabled), and correlates them to the original transmissions.
+Oracle Integration B2B generates and consumes MDN messages (when enabled), and correlates them to the original transmissions.
 A B2B Message Tracking page, described later, allows you to view the AS2 messages and the MDN acknowledgments.

 ### *Agreements*